Eigen nabs $37M to help banks and others parse huge documents using natural language and ‘small data’ – TechCrunch

 Stephen Nundy, a partner and the CTO of Lakestar, said that he first came into contact with Eigen when he was at Goldman Sachs, where he was a managing director overseeing technology, and the bank engaged it for work.

 “To see what these guys can deliver, it’s to be applauded,” he said.
-“They’re just picking out names and addresses.
+“They’re not just picking out names and addresses.
 We’re talking deep, semantic understanding.
 Other vendors are trying to be everything to everybody, but Eigen has found market fit in financial services use cases, and it stands up against the competition.
 You can see when a winner is breaking away from the pack and it’s a great signal for the future.”